rollup/rollup/docs/01-command-line-reference.md

 #### `--silent`

 Don't print warnings to the console.
+If your configuration file contains an `onwarn` handler, this handler will still be called.
+To manually prevent that, you can access the command line options in your configuration file as described at the end of [Configuration Files](guide/en/#configuration-files).

 #### `--environment <values>`